viperproject/prusti-dev/user-guide/src/tour/new.md

 #}
 ```

-Unfortunately, Prusti - or rather: the Rust compiler - will complain about
+Unfortunately, Prusti—or rather: the Rust compiler—will complain about
 the postcondition:

 ```